Mircea III Dracul: Attempts to retake the throne

 Entering the protection of Vladislaus II of Hungary, he tried to gain support for recovering the throne.
 With an army of Székelys, he launched a campaign in January 1511, being defeated however in a battle at Gherghița.
 According to a version of the internal chronicle, he fled to Constantinople following this defeat.
 In the summer of 1512, during the reign of Neagoe Basarab, he launched another campaign with support from Transylvania, but was once again defeated.
 The last information about him comes from 1514, when he asked the saxons from Brașov to deliver his weapons left there by John Zápolya to his residence in Cetatea de Baltă (at that time owned by Bogdan III of Moldavia), and requested assistance in fighting the Turks.
 In 1521, a false venetian story saying that he managed to take the throne from Teodosie with help from Mehmed bei of Nicopolis circulated in Budapest.

 Death and legacy

 He died in 1534, and it is unknown where he was buried.
-He was married to Doamana Despina and had four sons: Alexander II Mircea, Peter the Lame, Miloș Vodă and Mircea, as well as four daughters.
+He was married to Doamna Despina and had four sons: Alexander II Mircea, Peter the Lame, Miloș Vodă and Mircea, as well as four daughters.